Did you know there are 12 stunning Czech Republic UNESCO sites? With so many gorgeous towns, history, and culture, it comes to no surprise.

 There are also a maze of underground tunnels that interconnect the entire town below the streets used for food storage and a way to escape town if there was another huge fire or invaders.

-The entire historic city center of Cesky Krumlov has been crowned a UNESCO site in the Czech Republic thanks to it being a great example of a central European medieval town that has been carefully preserved over the years.
+The entire historic city center of Český Krumlov has been crowned a UNESCO site in the Czech Republic.
+It’s a great example of a central European medieval town that has been carefully preserved over five centuries.

-Highlights include the 13th-century castle with Baroque, Renaissance, and Gothic architectural styles.
-The castle is the focal point in town and can’t be missed, it is said that Cesky Krumlov castle is the 2nd largest in the Czech Republic coming in closely behind Prague Castle.
+There are many things to do in Český Krumlov, but the big one is to visit its 13th-century castle made from a mix of Baroque, Renaissance, and Gothic architecture.
+The castle is the focal point in town and can’t be missed.
+It is said that Český Krumlov castle is the 2nd largest in the Czech Republic, coming in closely behind Prague Castle.

-Located on the banks of the winding Vltava River in South Bohemia making this gorgeous medieval town looking like its straight out of a fairy tale.
+Located on the banks of the winding Vltava River in South Bohemia, it really does look like something straight out of a fairytale.

-Cesky Krumlov Castle is home to one of the world’s best-preserved Baroque Theaters.
-You can tour the theater but spaces are limited as humidity and temperatures must be controlled at all times for preservation.
+Český Krumlov Castle is home to one of the world’s best-preserved Baroque Theaters.
+You can tour the castle theater but spaces are limited as humidity and temperatures must be controlled at all times for preservation.

-The Church of St. Barbara was completely funded by the locals and took over 600 years to complete.
+The Church of St. Barbara was completely funded by the local silver miners and took over 600 years to complete finishing construction in 1905.

-Located in the heart of Czech Republic’s wine country in Southern Moravia the ruling Lichtenstein family shaped the landscape after their two Baroque, classical, and Neogothic castles making the area one of Europe’s largest artificial landscapes.
+Located in the heart of Czech Republic’s wine country in South Moravia the ruling Lichtenstein family shaped the landscape after their two Baroque, classical, and Neo-gothic castles.
+This makes the area one of Europe’s largest artificial landscapes.

 The entire surrounding landscape underwent man-made design with architects to be fashioned like English landscapes.
 This included tedious and extensive work such as digging new channels of the Dyje River to raising the level of Lednice Park.